Xergxes7/jg-vehiclemileage/README.md

-# JG Scripts Vehicle Mileage (QB/QBox/ESX)
+# JG Scripts Vehicle Mileage with Gears (QB/QBox/ESX)

 <img src="https://i.ibb.co/WNJbSSQm/geardisplay.png" alt="vehicle-mileage-gears" style="width:200px;"/>

 A simple script for QBCore, QBox & ESX to show your vehicle's mileage in-game.
 When driving a vehicle that is owned (stored in the database), you will see an odometer in the bottom right of your screen.
 You can configure it to use miles or kilometers.

-Includes additional customisation by Xergxes7
+Includes additional customisation by Xergxes7 to display Gears

 ## Installation